Emulator Issues #4635

 So, on my hardware, DirectX 11 is far outperforming DirectX 9 - and it is rendering the Mii attributes correctly on 11 :)

-#38 Updated by Nolan.Check almost 9 years ago
+#38 Updated by Nolan.Check about 9 years ago

 baby.lueshi: That sounds like something that could happen if the game doesn't send a tmem invalidation command to the GP before using the modified texture.
 That means the homebrew apps are buggy, and it's only by chance that they work on real hardware.